ThatIdiotTwoBit/A-Generic-Friday-Night-Source/README.md

 - A lot of us are minors, do not draw lewd or rule 34 art of our characters.
 - If your mod characters are in the mod and you **DO NOT** want them there, DM me on Discord or Twitter and I'll remove them right when I see it (and apply it to the next update)
 - If you want to work on the mod, DM me on Discord ONLY and be ready to show some work.
+- If things with Spotify works out for me, all songs composed by me will be available on Spotify for you to listen to.
+At the time of Friday, May 20th, 2022 at 1:38 P.M.
+CDT, those songs should be *Evanesce* and *Nevermore*, but none released to Spotify as of now.
+- Source code will be available for each week after each release.
+- Early Access/Beta Testers will be available to those who ask for it.
+We have a limited amount of spots remaining, so sign up while you can.
+Beta Testers/Early Access members will have a special reward for testing our mod.
+Of course, there are ways you can get yourself kicked out.
+- If you are testing our mod, ***DO NOT LEAK THE BUILD***.
+You and many others will get a consequence for it.
+You don't want to be the reason this mod ends up trashed, right?
+- If you are inviting someone into the beta testing, **YOU HAVE TO LET ME KNOW**.
+Otherwise, I'd think you leaked the build and commence the consequence for it.

 That's it.
 Uh.
 Stay Funky!